Get a free, no obligation personal loan quote with rates as low as 9.99%

 Are house prices dropping in Halifax?

-According to Re/Max, Halifax housing prices are expected to plateau in 2024.
-That said, sales activity is expected to increase by 5%.
+No, according to Re/Max, Halifax housing prices are expected to increase in 2025.

 Lisa Rennie avatar on Loans Canada